Cutoff for mixtures of permuted Markov chains: reversible case: Analysis on the quasi-tree I: escape probabilities

 The last required notion is that of branching number.
 The branching number $\mathrm{br} \ T$ is a parameter than can be associated to any tree $T$ that basically counts the average number of children per vertex.
 For instance for a $d$-regular tree, $d \geq 1$, the branching number is $d-1$.
 We refer to \cite{lyons2016probability} for a more general definition.
 We will only need the following facts, which can be found in Chapters 3 and 5 of the same reference (the first point is not proved but follows from the definition on the branching number):

-\begin{proposition} \begin{enumerate} \item Given a tree $T$ and $k \geq 1$, let $T^{(k)}$ be the tree obtained by keeping only the vertices of $T$ which are at depth a multiple of $k$ from the root, and where vertices are joined by an edge if one is the ancestor of the other in $T$.
-Then $\mathrm{br} \ T^{(k)} = (\mathrm{br} \ T)^{k}$. \item The simple random walk on a tree $T$ is transient if and only if $\mathrm{br} \ T > 1$ \item Conditional on non-extinction, the branching number of a supercritical Galton-Watson tree is a.s. equal to its average offspring. \end{enumerate} \end{proposition}
+\begin{proposition} \begin{enumerate}[label=(\roman*)] \item Given a tree $T$ and $k \geq 1$, let $T^{(k)}$ be the tree obtained by keeping only the vertices of $T$ which are at depth a multiple of $k$ from the root, and where vertices are joined by an edge if one is the ancestor of the other in $T$.
+Then $\mathrm{br} \ T^{(k)} = (\mathrm{br} \ T)^{k}$. \item The simple random walk on a tree $T$ is transient if and only if $\mathrm{br} \ T > 1$. \end{enumerate} \end{proposition}

 \begin{proof}[Proof of Proposition \ref{prop:escape_reversible}] We prove that the root has uniformly lower bounded escape probability, but the same arguments can be applied to any vertex of the quasi-tree.
 Recall the equivalence relation $x \simeq \eta(x)$ on $\cV$ which identifies the endpoints of each long-range edge.
-Note that the chain $\cX$ is not reversible but only its projection $\bar{\cX}$ to $\cV / \sim$.
+Note that the chain $\cX$ is not reversible but only its projection $\bar{\cX}$ to $\cV / \sim$ is.
 Clearly, lower bounding the escape probabilities of $\cX$ or $\bar{\cX}$ is equivalent.
 Consider the graph obtained by pruning the long-range edges of $\cG_O$ and adding an edge $(\dagger, O)$ between an extra vertex $\dagger$ and the root.
 Then consider the Markov chain $\tilde{\cX}$ which goes from $\dagger$ to $O$ with probability $1$ and otherwise has the same transition probabilities as $\bar{\cX}$, with the probability of going from $O$ to $\dagger$ being that of $\bar{\cX}$ leaving the image of $\cG_O$ in the quotient.
 Since $\bar{\cX}$ is reversible, the chain $\tilde{\cX}$ is also a reversible chain.
 Letting $\tau_{\dagger}, \tau_{\dagger}^{+}$ denote the hitting and return time to $\dagger$ of the chain $\tilde{\cX}$, \eqref{eq:eff_conductance} implies